-SMC IS stores historical information in the directory
+The Management Center stores historical information in the directory /var/lib/pcp-storage/archives.

-/var/lib/pcp-storage/archives.
 On a large machine, this directory may require too much disk space to fit in the / or /var filesystem.
 This directory can be moved to any other filesystem (assuming the new filesystem always remains mounted) using the following procedure:

-1. Stop services related to SMC IS, pcp-storage, and Performance Co-Pilot:
+1. Stop services related to the Management Center, pcp-storage, and Performance Co-Pilot: